gijs/applitude/index.md

 # iApplause

-iApplause is an iPhone-centric version of the [Applause](http://code.google.com/p/applause/) Xtext DSL for mobile development, extended and very much tailored to suit my own needs.
+iApplause is a runtime framework accompanied by a DSL for developing data-centric iPhone applications.
+It is an iPhone-only version of the [Applause](http://code.google.com/p/applause/) Xtext DSL, extended and very much customized to suit my own needs.

 ## Introduction